Compare direct lenders

-Benefits and drawbacks of a direct short-term lender
+Pros and cons of a direct short-term lender

 - With you from start to finish.
 When you work with a direct lender, you deal with a single institution throughout the process — from applying to the disbursement of funds and repaying the loan.
 This can make borrowing much simpler.